Staying Safe When Working in Trenches and Excavation

 As cave-ins and collapses are one of the greatest risks to workers lives, OSHA details three specific preventative safety measures on this front: slope or bench trench walls, shore trench walls with support, or shield trench walls with trench boxes.

-The U.S. Department of Labor has released a new video as a compliance resource for those who work around trenches and excavated areas.
+The U.S. Department of Labor has a video recommended through OSHA as a compliance resource for those who work around trenches and excavated areas.
 The public service announcement addresses ‘5 Things You Should Know to Stay Safe in a Trench’ including:

 - Ensuring safe entry and exit